What to do if…

 Short answer

-Treat this as urgent.
-If the pain is severe, came on suddenly, or you feel very unwell, call 999 (or 112) or go to A&E now.
+Treat sudden severe upper abdominal pain with nausea that will not settle as urgent.
+If the pain came on very suddenly, is severe, or you feel very unwell, call 999 or 112, or go to A&E now.

 Do not do these things

-• Do not “wait it out” if the pain is severe, sudden, worsening, or stopping you from moving/standing normally.
+- Do not wait it out if the pain is severe, sudden, worsening, or stopping you from standing or moving normally.

-• Do not drive yourself to A&E if you’re in severe pain, dizzy, faint, or vomiting—use 999/112 or get someone else to take you.
+- Do not drive yourself to A&E if you are in severe pain, dizzy, faint, confused, or vomiting; call 999 or 112, or ask someone else to take you.

-• Do not take extra doses of painkillers or mix medicines beyond the label to try to overpower the pain.
+- Do not take extra doses of painkillers or mix medicines beyond the label.

-• Do not ignore chest pain, trouble breathing, collapse/fainting, or pain spreading to your back/shoulder.
+- Do not ignore chest pain, trouble breathing, collapse, fainting, confusion, or pain spreading to your back or shoulder.

 What to do now

-• you have chest pain or you cannot breathe properly
+- you have chest pain or cannot breathe properly

-• you feel faint, someone has collapsed, or you’re becoming confused
+- you feel faint, someone has collapsed, or you are becoming confused

-5. If you’re alone: message/call someone to stay with you or be on the phone while you call 111/999.
-If you become faint/confused, that person can call for help.
+- If you are alone, call or message someone to stay with you or stay on the phone while you contact urgent help.
+If you become faint, confused, or unable to speak normally, they can call 999 or 112.

 What can wait

-• You do not need to decide today about tests, surgery, or long-term changes.
+- You do not need to decide today about tests, surgery, diet changes, alcohol changes, or long-term treatment.

 Important reassurance